 - Soak a cotton ball in white vinegar and apply to your underarms.

-- Dilute some white vinegar in a mug of water while having bath and rinse your underarms with this water.
+- Dilute some white vinegar in a mug of water while having a bath and rinse your underarms with this water.

 - Don’t use vinegar just after shaving as this may burn your already abrased skin.